MODOK: Powers, abilities, and equipment

 George Tarleton was subjected to a mutagenic process that granted him hyper-intelligence, thus sacrificing his body in exchange for the world's most humungous brain.
 He possessed highly enhanced intuition, pattern solving, information storage/retrieval, and logical/philosophical structuring.
-MODOK's unique ability to predict probable outcomes of tactical and strategic scenarios was so extraordinary that it bordered on precognition.
 His hunches were heightened to the degree that they were almost always correct.
 He could recall every moment with his perfect memory.
 However, his creativity remained at an average human level.

 Courtesy of A.I.M. technology, MODOK wore a headband on his forehead that enabled him to focus his mental power into devastating energy beams variously known as "Brain-Beams" or "Mind-Beams".
 He had vast psionic abilities, allowing him to contact others through telepathy, mentally control individuals or large groups, and generate force fields strong enough to withstand minor nuclear explosions.
 A side effect of this mutation was also the enormous growth of Tarleton's head to the extent that his own body could no longer support its weight without assistance; thus, he relied on an exoskeleton and a hoverchair called the Doomsday Chair for support as well as movement.
 The Doomsday Chair was also equipped with destructive weapons, including missiles and lasers.
 Twice in his career, MODOK employed a large mechanical android body specially made so he could fit inside its head for greater mobility.

 His internal organs also wore out quickly, necessitating the use of harvested clones which were utilized to sustain his life.
 As the leader of A.I.M., MODOK had advanced technology, vast resources, and a personal army at his disposal.

 MODOK's successor, MODOK Superior, also has the same appearance, intellect, and powers as Tarleton did, but apparently none of his weaknesses.